Below you will find answers to some of the most commonly asked questions that we hear.

 A.There are two parts to the Crocky, The Trail and the Park rides.
 Most people spend between one and a half and two hours on each.
 We advise people to allow for around four hours.

-A. Yes, the 41, 41A and 41B buses from Chester railway station to Waverton Village then a 10 minute walk.
+Yes, the 41, 41A and 41B buses from Chester railway station to Waverton Shops, then a 10 minute walk.

 The Trail has been devised with varying degrees of participation in mind and if members in your party want to stroll around the trail and avoid the obstacles, they can do.
 Likewise there are plenty of areas to sit down and relax.

-A. Yes, we get loads of groups (big and small) from schools.
+Yes, we get lots of groups (big and small) from schools.
 Please get in touch with us here for more information.